- Crafting a More Productive R&D & Marketing Innovation Partnership

 The old, traditional way of working, with R&D and Marketing in their separate corners working on innovation opportunities, has to be retired.
 While marketers tend to rule innovation in CPG and R&D leads in technology companies, when innovation fails to deliver the finger pointing starts.
 Not only do R&D and Marketing have different ways of working, but today’s customer needs are changing in a way that makes it difficult to achieve success without a truly collaborative approach.

 In fact, today’s innovation needs are moving beyond purely new product development in many cases and need to be focused on finding new opportunities in the form of services, customer experiences, business models and integrated product and service systems.
 Now more than ever, innovation needs to be cross-functional, because R&D is probably not going to come up with new service ideas, while marketing is not going to understand how to develop integrated systems that rely on new technology streams.
+Get in contact with the seo expert in Melbourne for more info.

 An integrated approach to innovation with a whole different kind of culture comes from creating an emulsion.